National Bohemian hasn’t been made in Baltimore for decades. Not that anyone seems to care.

 ational Bohemian.
 National Boh.
 Natty Boh.
 Boh.
 Whatever you call it, the beer has become the stuff of legends here in its hometown of Baltimore.
 So much so that a solid portion of the population doesn’t even know that it’s no longer brewed here—let alone that it hasn’t been since 1996.

 And yet, wherever you go in this city, if not the entire state of Maryland, there it is.
-At the hundreds and hundreds of bars that carry it—dive bars, craft beer bars, fancy cocktail bars, restaurant bars, you name it—where you’ll find it as 12-ounce cans or tallboys, bottles or drafts, be it for lunch beers or late-night chasers.
-Not to mention when flowing at crab feasts, and baseball games, and football tailgates, and college and birthday and retirement parties.
+At the hundreds and hundreds of bars that carry it—dive bars, craft beer bars, fancy cocktail bars, restaurant bars, you name it—where you’ll find it as 12-ounce cans or tallboys, bottles or drafts, for lunch beers or late-night chasers.
+Not to mention flowing at crab feasts, and baseball games, and football tailgates, and college and birthday and retirement parties.
 Or being cracked on our stoops, atop our roof decks, or while cutting the lawn.
 Of course, walk into any liquor store, and you’ll be hard-pressed not to stumble upon at least a few 30-packs, stacked on the floor or in the fridge like Tetris.

 “We do quite a good business,” says Tim Haus, manager at Wells Discount Liquors near Towson, where they sell over 100 cases of “thirties” alone each month.
 “I mean, everybody knows that one-eyed guy.
 And then out-of-towners always get it, because it’s Maryland.
 I tell them, ‘If it’s ice-cold, it’s delicious.’”